flyingrobots/flyingrobots/README.md

 > _"Things are only impossible until they're not." — Jean-Luc Picard_

-Echo is an ambitious, mind-bending, fundamentally different computational model for interactive simulations, built on the Recursive Meta-Graph (RMG).
+Echo is an ambitious, mind-bending, radically different computational model for interactive simulations, built on the Recursive Meta-Graph (RMG).
 In this model, everything is a graph—nodes, edges, and even rewrite rules are all, recursively, graphs.
 It’s Graphs.
 All.
 The.
 Way.
 Down.

 Where traditional engines like Unity and Unreal are built on mutable, object-oriented state machines, Echo is fundamentally built different.
 It replaces mutable objects with a declarative system where the engine rewrites the entire graph using deterministic, typed transformation rules.